dartsome/serializer/README.md

 # Serializer

-Serialize and Deserialize Dart Object with reflectable
+Serialize and Deserialize Dart Object with reflectable or codegen

 ## Codecs supported:
 - Json